louisbichard/notes/Revision/Cryptography/exam-questions.md

 ####The add round key operation is not performed at all in any round

 ####In each round, in the Add Round Key, instead of computing a bitwise XOR between the state and the key, we use a bitwise OR (6 marks).

-###Describe the main steps of the encryption and decryption algorithms in the Advanced Encryption Standard (AES).
-What encryption standard was used before AES and why did it need to be replaced?

-The main steps of encryption involved in AES are: __Byte substitution__, __ShiftRow__, __MixColumn__, __AddRounKey__.

-For encryption of a block of 128 bits, this would last for 10 rounds.

-* __Byte sub__ ( An SBOX ) is applied to each byte
-* __ShiftRow__: Each row is cyclically shifted left by the offsets 0, 1, 2, 3 bytes
-* __MixColumn__: Each column of bytes is transformed by a finite field operation ( can be viewed as a substitution acting on each column )
-* __AddRoundKey__: The round key, written column wise is XOR'ed to the current block

-Before AES was DES.
-Whilst DES was very fast, advances in computational power made it vulnerable to exhaustive key search.

 ####In the design of 128 bit AES do you think that it was necessary that all entries in the Sbox (substitution table) should be different?
 Justify your answer